Jack Johnson (musician): Early life and education

-The son of surfer Jeff Johnson, Jack was born and grew up on the North Shore of Oahu, Hawaii.
-He began to learn how to surf at the age of 5.
-At 17, he became the youngest invitee to make the finals of the Pipeline Masters, one of surfing's most prestigious events, on Oahu's North Shore.
+Johnson was born on May 18, 1975, in the North Shore of Oahu, Hawaii.
+The son of surfer Jeff Johnson, Jack began learning to surf at the age of 5.
+At 17, he became the youngest invitee to make the finals of the Pipeline Masters, one of surfing's most prestigious events.
 One week later, however, his stint as a professional surfer ended when he suffered a surfing accident at the Pipeline.
 He had to have more than 100 stitches in his forehead and a few of his teeth were removed; later the incident became the inspiration for his song "Drink the Water".
 He appeared as a surfer in The Endless Summer II in 1994.

-Jack Johnson graduated from Kahuku High School on the island of Oahu.
-He later attended the University of California, Santa Barbara graduating in 1997 with a B.A. degree in film studies.
+Johnson graduated from Kahuku High School in 1993.
+He then attended the University of California, Santa Barbara, graduating in 1997 with a Bachelor of Arts degree in film studies.
 While Johnson learned the guitar at the age of 8 and started songwriting at the age of 12, his passion for music grew when he played rhythm guitar for the band Soil (not to be confused with a heavy metal band of the same name) in college.

-In 1994, Zach Gill's band, Django Reinhardt, released a CD that quickly made Django a favorite band of the Isla Vista, California party scene at UCSB.
+In 1994, Zach Gill's band, Django, released a CD that quickly made Django a favorite band of the Isla Vista, California party scene at UCSB.
 Django was the rival of Jack Johnson's band Soil, but Gill and Johnson developed a strong friendship, eventually becoming bandmates in later years.
 While part of Soil at UCSB, Johnson opened for acts such as Sublime and Dave Matthews who were then relatively unknown bands.Johnson credits his songwriting influences as Bob Dylan, Jimi Hendrix, Radiohead, Otis Redding, G. Love and Special Sauce, Ben Harper, Sublime, the Beatles, Bob Marley, Neil Young, and A Tribe Called Quest.
 Johnson names Jimi Hendrix as his all-time favorite guitarist.